Introducing Neuron AI – Create full featured AI Agents in PHP

 Key concepts

-Neuron AI is designed to provide you with a complete toolkit to implement AI driven applications, making it easy to work with them into your existing system.
+Neuron AI is designed to provide you with a complete toolkit to implement AI driven applications, making it easy to work with them into your existing system, integrate with your data, and provide more value to your users.

-Most Neuron AI framework components do not implement active constructors, they just provide you with features to create agents with behaviors and abilities you need.
-The most important entity, Agent, is designed to be extended to create your specific implementation.
+All the Neuron AI framework components implement well defined interfaces.
+They just provide you with features to create agents with behaviors and abilities you need in a vary composable fashion.
+The most important entity, Agent, is designed to be extended to encapsulate your specific implementation.

-This ensures the portability of your agent implementation because all the moving parts are encapsulated into a single entity that you can just run wherever you want in your application, or ship as a standalone package.
+This ensures the portability of your agent, because all the moving parts are encapsulated into a single entity that you can just run wherever you want in your application, or ship as a standalone package.

 namespace App\Agents;